-SSC CHSL Tier 1 result 2025 at ssc.gov.in; Steps to download scorecard PDF
+SSC CHSL Tier 1 result 2025 at ssc.gov.in; steps to download scorecard PDF

-The Staff Selection Commission (SSC) CHSL Tier 1 exam result 2025 will be announced soon.
-The candidates can check the SSC CHSL Tier 1 result 2025 on the official website- ssc.gov.in and download the scorecard PDF.
+The Staff Selection Commission (SSC) CHSL Tier 1 result 2025 will be announced soon, the candidates can check and download CHSL Tier 1 scorecard PDF on the official website- ssc.gov.in.
 SSC CHSL tier one exam 2025 was held from November 12 to 30.

 The candidates can follow these steps to check and download SSC CHSL tier one scorecard PDF.
 To download SSC CHSL tier one scorecard, candidates need to visit the official website- ssc.gov.in and click on CHSL tier one scorecard PDF link.
 Enter application number, date of birth as the required login credentials.
 SSC CHSL Tier 1 scorecard 2025 PDF will appear on the screen for download.
 Save SSC CHSL Tier 1 scorecard PDF and take a print out.